GoogleCloudPlatform/database-assessment/README.md

 ## Features

-- Get the recommended Google Cloud configuration your current Oracle environments.
+- Get the recommended Google Cloud configuration your current Oracle and Microsoft SQL Server environments.
 - Facts based approach to sizing that leverages metadata from your environment.
+- Supports the following RDBMS types:
-- Support all flavors of Oracle from 11gR2 to 21c - Exadata, RDS, and OCI workloads included
-- Leverages AWR data (requires tuning and diagnostics pack for Oracle) or statspack for sizing.
+    - Oracle from 11gR2 to 21c - Exadata, RDS, and OCI workloads included by leveraging AWR data (requires tuning and diagnostics pack for Oracle) or statspack for sizing.
+    - Microsoft SQL Server Versions 2016 to 2022

 ## Getting Started